 How We Evaluate Your Application

-When you apply to Swarthmore, a committee of admissions deans reviews your application.
-First, at least two deans sit down together, review all of your application components, and discuss your strengths.
+When you apply to Swarthmore, admissions deans review your application.
+First, we review all of your submitted application components, and consider your strengths.
 We take into account what opportunities and resources you have had access to, your high school's curricula, your geographic location, your family background, and your cultural identity.
-If we believe you might be a good fit for Swarthmore, your application will move past the first review to additional reviews and discussions.
+If we believe you might be a good fit for Swarthmore, your application will move past the first review to additional committee reviews and discussions.
 By the time we offer you admission, your application may have been reviewed in as many as half a dozen committees, each of which considers the full context of your background, experiences, and opportunities.

 There is no formula for admission to Swarthmore.
-We do not admit students based on a single factor or one admissions dean's opinion.
-Each admission decision is the result of a thorough, committee-based, holistic, contextual, and highly selective application evaluation.
+We do not admit students based on a single factor.
+Each admission decision is the result of a thorough, holistic, contextual, and highly selective application evaluation.

 Swarthmore College has supported the right to peaceful assembly for more than 150 years.
 Your peaceful participation in demonstrations has no negative impact on your application or admission to Swarthmore.